A child with underlying health conditions is among 708 people whose deaths were reported in the past day.

 Health officials are trying to contain the virus after a cluster of cases on the south coast.
 Can the virus be kept at bay?

-Key maps and graphics explaining how the Covid-19 virus has spread and how it is being dealt with.
+Key maps and charts explaining how the respiratory virus has spread around the world and how it is being dealt with.

 Concerns are being raised about the accuracy of the tests for the coronavirus.